JimmyBHuynh/ReactLifeStyleApp/README.md

 # ReactLifeStyleApp
 Installation
 https://facebook.github.io/react-native/docs/getting-started
-On the website provided blick on Building Projects with Native Code tab Select Windows and Android and follow instructions (note you do not have to do the "react-native init AwesomeProject") Downlaod a virtual device by opening android studio and navigating to AVD Manager select Pixel 2 emulator to install Open the emulator and leave it
+On the website provided click on Building Projects with Native Code tab Select Windows and Android and follow instructions (note you do not have to do the "react-native init AwesomeProject") Downlaod a virtual device by opening android studio and navigating to AVD Manager select Pixel 2 emulator to install Open the emulator and leave it